medomy/-n-compare-/readme.md

 - `http://localhost:5000/compare` to get status of comparasion (if all verses match or not).

-- `http://localhost:5000/compare/differ` to get the different verses after replacing \n with " " , usually extra spaces are the difference
+- `http://localhost:5000/compare/differ` to get the different verses after replacing \n with " " , usually extra spaces are the difference , also gets the number of verses as len property

+### after comparing:
+- check the screen shot in root directory